(Right now, for a very limited time only, you can get access to a premium funnel builder - free for life. Clain Your Free Funnel Builder Here.)

 Imagine a scenario where you are looking for a gym membership.
 Also, presume that you will also look for a personal trainer once you are a member.

-The initial offer may be something like a paid training plan for members whereas the first tier may involve a paid meal plan and nutritional advice as well.
+The initial offer can be something like a paid training plan for members whereas the first tier may involve a paid meal plan and nutritional advice as well.

 What we need to understand about the value ladder is that the pricing is imperative.
 The price is directly proportional to the steps on the value ladder.
 It builds up with each step.
 However, what is very important is how the offers are prices as the value ladder progresses.